 To deal with the Indians nationwide, Eisenhower sought complete elimination of the U.S. government’s trust responsibility to the tribes.
 This meant that scores of tribes lost their federal benefits and support services, along with tribal jurisdiction over their lands.

 All told, the Termination Era, which lasted from 1945 to 1968, eliminated 109 tribal governments and reservations.
 Fortunately, no tribes in Nevada were terminated.

-Finally, in 1970, U.S. President Gerald Nixon developed the latest national policy toward Indians, Tribal Self-Determination.
+Finally, in 1970, U.S. President Richard Nixon developed the latest national policy toward Indians, Tribal Self-Determination.
 Self-Determination gave autonomy to tribes by allowing the Indians to control their own affairs and be independent of federal oversight without being cut off from federal support.